-3.1 Address the visual impact of the proposal and resulting development in the context of surrounding development and relevant mitigation measures.
+3.1 Address the visual impact of the proposal in the context of surrounding development and relevant mitigation measures.
+In particular address impacts on the amenity of the foreshore, overshadowing of public reserves, loss of views from public places and cumulative impacts.